Double-headed eagle: Albania

-The Kastrioti family in Albania had a double-headed eagle as their emblem in the 14th and 15th centuries.
+The double-headed eagle of Albania originates from the Byzantine Empire.
+The Kastrioti family in Albania adopted the double-headed eagle as their emblem in the 14th and 15th centuries.
 Some members of the Dukagjini family and the Arianiti family also used double-headed eagles, and a coalition of Albanian states in the 15th century, later called the League of Lezhë, also used the Kastrioti eagle as its flag.
 The current flag of Albania features a black two-headed eagle with a crimson background.
 During John Hunyadi's campaign in Niš in 1443, Skanderbeg and a few hundred Albanians defected from the Turkish ranks and used the double-headed eagle flag.
 The eagle was used for heraldic purposes in the Middle Ages by a number of Albanian noble families and became the symbol of the Albanians.
 The Kastrioti's coat of arms, depicting a black double-headed eagle on a red field, became famous when he led a revolt against the Ottoman Empire resulting in the independence of Albania from 1443 to 1479.
 This was the flag of the League of Lezhë, which was the first unified Albanian state in the Middle Ages and the oldest Parliament with extant records.